-Our Annual Federal income Tax Course will cover the following chapters from the 2022 National Income Tax Workbook as time allows.
+Our Annual Federal Income Tax Course will cover the following chapters from the 2023 National Income Tax Workbook.

 Trusts and Estates:

-This chapter disucsses some of the issues that tax practitioners encounter when they prepare returns for clients who operate a business.
-Topics include nightly rentals, multilevel marketing, and sale of a business.
+This chapter discusses some of the issues that tax practitioners encounter when they prepare returns for clients who operate a business.
+Topics include the following:

 This chapter covers issues the IRS targets as key issues for practitioners.
-Topics include employer identification numbers, liens and levies, injured spouse allocation, gig economy, IRS transcripts, and Tax Pro and online accounts.
+Topics include the following:

 This chapter covers recently enacted tax legislation and procedures.
 It is organized by subject to help participants quickly find topics of interest and includes a table of tax provisions that expired or are set to expire.